 If you’re enrolled in Prodigies and are looking to get started with school age kids, you’ll want to first determine how much experience they have already had with music.

-Primary Prodigies (Level 2) is a more step-by-step curriculum.
+General Music Level 2 (Level 2) is a more step-by-step curriculum.
 There’s a heavy emphasis on reading colorful yet properly notated sheet music in the treble clef, and slowly transitioning to black and white music, learning more musical vocabulary, understanding chordal and harmonic relationships through intervals, doing some basic I IV V analysis, ear-training and rhythmic dictations.

 The format of Level 2 is longer and more advanced than the videos and sections in Level 1.
 Instead of featuring just one video per section, most of the sections in Level 2 have 2-6 videos in them.
 The videos usually consist of one or two lesson videos, a song video, a color and a black and white play-along video, and sometimes listening games, related songs, or more advanced sidebars.